lovejavaee/agni/README.md

 - the **Controller**, which acts as an intermediary between the other two components, taking data from the Model and sending it to the View.

-A fourth component is optionally available, which agni calls **Libraries**, and constitute the _Service_ layer.
+A fourth component is optionally available, which is the **Service** layer.
 The purpose of this layer is encapsulating business logic in a high level interface available to the controller, freeing the latter from overload and duplication.

 Typically, the most simple applications will only need Controllers and Views.
-You are not forced to use Models and Libraries if you do not need them.
+You are not forced to use Models and Services if you do not need them.